Foxandxss/angular-tips/source/_posts/2013-09-02-experiment-decorating-directives.markdown

 Working as expected.
 What about... controllers?
 Well there are two possibilities.
 If the `controller` is an inline function in our directive, it is much the same, holding the old one, extending it as we did with `compile` and `link`.

-But if the `controller` just hold the name of the controller it wants to use, the decoration becomes a little bit problematic.
+But if the `controller` just holds the name of the controller it wants to use, the decoration becomes a little bit problematic.

 Let's see:
 {% raw %}